 Prepare the Environment

-You will want to go through your bathroom areas in your home and look at them from the view of your child.
+You will want to go through the bathroom areas in your home and look at them from the view of your child.
 Is something too high?
 Out of reach?

 When we first started, we also had an extra potty seat in the living room in case we could not make it to the bathroom in time.
 I tried to keep this to a minimum though because I wanted her to associate the bathroom with actually going to the bathroom, not in the living room or kitchen.
 However, it will depend on your child and their needs so keep that in mind when you are setting up.